tue-es/benchmarks/README.md

 cd build
 cmake ..
 </pre>
-If no error is thrown out, then will be a "Makefile" generated within the build directory.
+If no error is thrown out, there will be a "Makefile" generated within the build directory.

 After that, in the build directory (when the Makefile is generated earlier), you can issue the following comamnd to compile the code and the run the tests.
 <pre>